-UNION ARTICLE ELECTION OFFICIAL LANGUAGE 2017-2019 COLLECTIVE BARGAINING AGREEMENT WLEA 12/12/2 Employees who are appointed as Election Officials for public elections under the authority of the municipal clerk may serve without loss of pay for scheduled work hours on a public primary or general election day.
+UNION ARTICLE ELECTION OFFICIAL LANGUAGE 2019-2021 COLLECTIVE BARGAINING AGREEMENT WLEA 12/12/2 Employees who are appointed as Election Officials for public elections under the authority of the municipal clerk may serve without loss of pay for scheduled work hours on a public primary or general election day.
 Employees must submit to the supervisor a written request to be absent to serve as an Election Official at least seven (7) calendar days in advance of the election and must provide written verification from the municipal clerk of their appointment as an Election Official.
 Any employee who is approved to be absent to serve as an Election Official shall provide the Employer with written proof of the amount of compensation that he/she receives as an Election Official.
-The employee may elect to receive his/her state pay OR the pay he/she receives for being an Election Official shall be deducted from the state pay.
+The employee may elect to receive his/her state pay OR the pay he/she receives for being an Election Official.
+If state pay is selected, the amount of pay for being an Election Official shall be deducted from the state pay.
 Management reserves the right to limit the number of employees approved for leave on any given election day, based on operational needs.